The Perfect 3 Days in Buenos Aires Itinerary

 The Museum of Latin American Art (Museo de Arte Latinoamericano de Buenos Aires or MALBA) is the perfect place for art and Latin culture lovers.
 Founded in 2001, the museum features both permanent and temporary exhibits.

-The permanent exhibition comprises a selection of 200 works from museum founder Eduardo Costantini's private collection.
+The permanent exhibition comprises 200 works from museum founder Eduardo Costantini's private collection.
 These artworks include paintings, drawings, photography, sculpture, and more from the 1930s to the present day.

-While the permanent collection is not the largest, it's a must-see, and this smaller collection allows for a numerous range of temporary exhibits.
+While the permanent collection is not the largest, it's a must-see, and this smaller collection allows for numerous temporary exhibits.
 No matter what exhibits are on display during your visit, you're sure to enjoy the selection of curated Latin American art.

 Pulpería Ña Serapia

 They also sell other quick eats such as pizza, sandwiches, and tamales.
-If you're sitting down to eat, be sure to try the locro, one of Argentina's national dishes.
+If you're sitting down to eat, try the locro, one of Argentina's national dishes.
 This squash-based stew is also made fresh at Na Serapia and includes meat, beans, and other vegetables.
+If you want to try local dishes, going to Pulpería Ña Serapia is one of the best things to do in Buenos Aires, Argentina!

 Cementerio de la Recoleta

 Not many cities can boast that a cemetery is one of their most-visited attractions, but Buenos Aires can!
-Buenos Aires is home to the fascinating Cementerio de la Recoleta, often referred to as a small city of the dead within the Recoleta neighborhood.
+The fascinating Cementerio de la Recoleta is often referred to as a small city of the dead within the Recoleta neighborhood.
+It's definitely one of the top things to see in Buenos Aires, Argentina!

 Cementerio de la Recoleta became the city's first public cemetery in 1822.
 Designed by French engineer Prospero Catelin, it has been named one of the world's most beautiful cemeteries.
 Upon entry, you'll be amazed by the "streets" lined with elaborate mausoleums, statues, and crypts.